Codecademy/docs/content/sklearn/concepts/gaussian-processes/gaussian-processes.md

 **Gaussian Processes** are a supervised learning framework that predicts outcomes as distributions, assuming any set of input points follows a joint Gaussian distribution.

-They are beneficial for modelling complex relationships and estimating the confidence of predictions.
+They are beneficial for modeling complex relationships and estimating the confidence of predictions.

 Gaussian Processes are implemented in Scikit-learn via **`GaussianProcessRegressor`** and **`GaussianProcessClassifier`**.